sburkeGGLO/GGLO-Toolbar/README.md

 WIN+R, then type 'cmd'
 In the command line, install the extension with the following command:

-  pyrevit extend ui GGLO-Toolbar https://github.com/sburkeGGLO/GGLO-Toolbar.git --dest="C:\thePathWhereYouWantItInstalled" --branch=main
+pyrevit extend ui GGLO-Toolbar https://github.com/sburkeGGLO/GGLO-Toolbar.git --dest="C:\_GGLO\RevitTools" --branch=main

   If Revit was opened, use the reload button of pyRevit